MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/Stop-MgBookingBusinessAppointment.md

 # Stop-MgBookingBusinessAppointment

 ## SYNOPSIS
-Cancel the specified bookingAppointment in the specified bookingBusiness and send a message to the involved customer and staff members.
+Cancels the giving booking appointment, sending a message to the involved parties.

 ## SYNTAX